 Not compromising the flow to the left subclavian was important for this patient since his left internal mammary artery is perfusing his LAD.
 The patient is doing well and this is the CT scan performed 3 months after the procedure.

-What does cardiac CT show?
+What does a cardiac CT show?
 Evaluation of atherosclerosis.

-Cardiac CT scan evaluates atherosclerosis by determining the percent stenosis, whether the lesion is obstructive or non-obstructive, plaque burden or plaque composition (calcified versus non-calcified).
-Here is an example of a patient within non-obstructive eccentric lesion with some calcium on the outer portion of the plaque (arrow).
+A cardiac CT scan evaluates atherosclerosis by determining the percent stenosis, whether the lesion is obstructive or non-obstructive, plaque burden, or plaque composition (calcified versus non-calcified).
+Here is an example of a patient within a non-obstructive eccentric lesion with some calcium on the outer portion of the plaque (arrow).

 It can also determine whether there is a lipid necrotic core or spotty calcification.
-A high risk plaque confers a 9 fold increase in risk of a coronary event.
+A high-risk plaque confers a 9 fold increase in the risk of a coronary event.

 What does cardiac CT show?
 Aortic valve disease.

 This includes the aortic root, the thoracoabdominal aorta and iliofemoral vessels.
-And ECG gated high resolution aortic root acquisition is performed.
+And ECG gated high-resolution aortic root acquisition is performed.
 A systolic phase for valve area measurements and annular assessment is performed (see above).
-This is a patient that was treated by dr Mustafa Ahmed, Dr Clifton Lewis and Dr Kyle Eudailey at BBH Princeton.
+This is a patient that was treated by dr Mustafa Ahmed, Dr. Clifton Lewis, and Dr. Kyle Eudailey.

-We would like to acknowledge the expertise of Jay Roberson at VitalEngine.
-If you would like to read more about valvular heart disease and their treatment, check out some of the articles by Dr Mustafa Ahmed.
+We would like to acknowledge the expertise of Jay Roberson at VitalEngine, Lisa Burks, and Reed Adair in the Radiology Department at St. Vincent’s for their invaluable contribution.
+If you would like to read more about valvular heart disease and their treatment, check out some of the articles by Dr. Mustafa Ahmed.